 Tips For Ordering at Dairy Queen

 Dairy Queen has come a long way since it first began as a soft-serve ice cream store back in 1940.
-By the way, did you know there are many low-carb ice cream brands available in the market for keto-dieters already?

 Some locations still only sell ice cream and those locations are usually only open during the warm summer months.
 Other locations have expanded their menu to include hot foods and these stores are open all year long.

 Although you will still need to stay away from the typical no-no’s such as French fries, chicken strips, and ice cream sundaes, Dairy Queen now also offers grilled chicken sandwiches, bacon cheeseburgers, and even salads.

 We’re not saying that you should seek out a Dairy Queen and try to eat there as often as possible, but it’s nice to know you have options.

 Despite the improvements in the Dairy Queen menu over the years, nothing can take the place of eating at home using high-quality ingredients that you buy at the grocery store.